SureDeveloping/Boardgame-Bar-Bonn/README.md

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>

 ### Solved Bugs
+- The links in the main seaction change the color to black.
+I needed to adress the a elements.
+Then the color changed.

 - The textfilds in the form had no padding.
 Thatwhy you could not read the text very well.
 This came up in a mentoring session.
 And I added a pedding to all those input filds.

 - I tried to style the links and the logo in the header and to the cplor black.
 This was not successful with an Id.
 Here I had to address the a Element for the logo directly to solve the problem